jlov7/TerraRisk-Agent/docs/FAQ.md

 2. Review [`ARCHITECTURE.md`](ARCHITECTURE.md) to understand modules
 3. Open pull requests with improvements

-**Note:** This is a personal R&D project—contributions should align with the research goals of exploring responsible AI agent development.
+**Note:** This is a personal R&D project—a passion-driven exploration of responsible AI agent development.
+Contributions should align with the research goals of exploring AI governance patterns and building trustworthy AI systems.

 ---